-There are some things that are essential or are a necessity, and there are some things people would love to own or experience.
+There are some things that are essential or are a necessity.
+And then there are things people would love to own or experience.
 People use two terms – needs and wants – interchangeably for both these things.

-But there’s a difference; and one should clearly understand the difference between the two, irrespective of whether they are the customer or the marketer.
+But there’s a difference.
+One should clearly understand the difference between the two, irrespective of whether they are the customer or the marketer.

 What Is A Need?

 A need is a requirement arising out of a necessity that is essential for an individual to exist or live a healthy life.

 Consider it to be an essential element of life whose deficiency may lead to adverse outcomes.
 Needs are drivers of people’s actions.
 Almost all actions can be considered as originating in the quest for satisfying or actualising needs.

 The most basic needs examples include food, water, rest, clothing, shelter, health, and reproduction.
 Without them, an individual might not exist.